CREW-Brussels/EXP/README.md

 It consists of

-## XR Multiplayer Template Project
+## Performative LBX Example Project
 A multiplayer project with advanced features for performative LBX.
 ## CHORUS
 ### CHORUS animation susbsystem